The AI OS for

 the schema.

 No ORM.
 No migration files.
-Agent memory, task queues, and inter-agent messages are markdown files structured by convention — readable in any editor, diffable in any git client.
+Agent memory, task queues, policies, and decision records are markdown files structured by convention — readable in any editor, diffable in any git client.

 Human-readable by default